 Popular as the town of seven interconnected freshwater lakes and a haven for migratory birds.

-The distance between Sattal and Jim Corbett national park is around 41 km.
+- How to Reach: The distance between Sattal and Jim Corbett is around 41 km.
 You can hire a Sattal to Corbett national park taxi and reach there within an hour.

 A popular tourist destination for a quiet evening with a bonfire and barbecue.
 A scenic place with mesmerizing views.

-The best time to visit Lansdowne depends upon what you are planning to do there.
-Winters can be a good time to unwind by a bonfire, summers for adventure sports, and monsoon to revel in the lush green surroundings.
+- Best time to visit: The best time to visit Lansdowne depends upon what you are planning to do there.
+Winters can be a good time to unwind by a bonfire, summer for adventure sports, and monsoon to revel in the lush green surroundings.

 Hotels & Resorts to stay in Corbett

-Here is a quick look at some resorts near Jim Corbett National Park:
+Here is a quick look at some resorts near the National Park:

 - Jim’s Jungle Retreat, Village Dhela, Ramnagar – one of the most popular Jim Corbett National Park resorts